rauc/rauc/docs/integration.rst

 To enable reading and writing of the GRUB environment, you need to have the tool ``grub-editenv`` available on your target.

-An examplary GRUB configuration for handling redundant boot setups is located in the ``contrib/`` folder of the RAUC source repository (``grub.conf``).
+An exemplary GRUB configuration for handling redundant boot setups is located in the ``contrib/`` folder of the RAUC source repository (``grub.conf``).
 As the GRUB shell only has limited support for scripting, this example uses only one try per enabled slot.